johnpankowicz/govmeeting-before-bfg/FrontEnd/ClientApp/src/assets/docs/dev-notes.md

 At the top of many of the component files in ClientApp, a const "NoLog" is defined.
 Change its value from true to false to turn on console logging for only that component.

-# Workflow App

-The  project "WorkflowApp" in folder "govmeeting/BackEnd/WorkflowApp" does all the auto-processing of recordings and transcripts.
-It also co-ordinates manual processing with auto-processing.

-When the project runs, it watches for new files to arrive into the folder "Datafiles/RECEIVED".

-If the new file is a video,
-it does speech recognition to produce a transcript.
-The transcript can be found in the "Datafiles/WORK" folder in a subfolder named after the government agency whose meeting it is for.
-This transcript is now ready to be proofread.

-If the new file is text (.pdf or .txt), it processes it and produces a JSON object that has the contents of the transcript in a structured format.
-Separate fields in this object will contain spoken text, the name of the speaker, setion name, etc.

-While processing it outputs trace files to the Datafiles/WORK folder.
-Each trace file contains the complete text of the transcript, after each particular fix is applied.
-Therefore if the final fixed transcript contains strange or invalid text, it is easy to trace back to where those errors were introduced.